Sudeva: Legends

-While he is a central figure in the establishment of a Buddhist kingdom, some scholars suggest that the legends indicate his own religious leanings may have been rooted in Vaishnavism, a tradition of Hinduism.
-This theory is supported by the symbolic conch-shaped layout of Hariphunchai, as the conch is a principal emblem of the Hindu deity Vishnu.
-This suggests a syncretic spiritual landscape in the region during that era, where Hindu cosmology and Buddhist principles coexisted.
+Some scholars have suggested that Vasuthep's religious background may have been connected to Vaishnavism, a tradition of Hinduism.
+This interpretation is based partly on the conch-shaped layout attributed to Hariphunchai, since the conch is an emblem of the Hindu deity Vishnu.

-Scholars believe that Vasuthep was an Indian ascetic, but the native people of Chiang Mai–Lamphun believe he was a Lawa.
-In the legend of Pu Sae–Ya Sae, which appears in ancient sources such as the Chiang Mai Chronicle, The Original Chronicle of Chiang Mai, and the Dhamma Chronicle of Wat Nantararam, Sudeva is mentioned as a son of the legendary giants Pu Sae and Ya Sae.
+Some scholars identify Vasuthep as an Indian ascetic, while people in Chiang Mai and Lamphun traditionally identify him as a Lawa.
+In the legend of Pu Sae and Ya Sae, which appears in sources including The Chiang Mai Chronicle, The Original Chronicle of Chiang Mai, and the Dhamma Chronicle of Wat Nantararam, Sudeva is described as a son of the legendary giants Pu Sae and Ya Sae.

-According to the Tamnan Mulasasana (ตำนานมูลศาสนา, Chronicle of the Origins of the Religion), Vasudeva was ordained as a Buddhist monk along with four other noblemen: Sukkhatanta, Anusissa, Phutthachadila, and Suphromma.
-Later, believing that the Buddha’s monastic disciplinary rules were too intricate to follow in their entirety, they requested to leave the monkhood and became hermits in the Himavanta forest.
-There, they practiced asceticism until they attained spiritual realization.
+According to the Mulasasana (ตำนานมูลศาสนา, Chronicle of the Origins of the Religion), Vasudeva was ordained as a Buddhist monk with four other noblemen: Sukkhatanta, Anusissa, Phutthachadila, and Suphromma.
+They later decided to leave the monkhood because they considered the monastic rules too difficult to follow in their entirety.
+They became hermits in the Himavanta forest, where they practised asceticism and eventually attained spiritual realisation.

-One day, the five hermits developed a desire to eat food with sour and salty flavors—typical of human cuisine—so they agreed to leave the Himavanta forest and settle in various locations.
-Sukkhatanta Ruesi went to live in the city of Lavo; Anusissa Ruesi settled in Litawanli Nakhon; Phutthachadila Ruesi stayed on Doi Chuhabanphot; and Suphromma Ruesi resided on Doi Khao Ngam in Mueang Nakhon.
-Vasudeva Ruesi descended to live on Doi Ucchubhanphata, known today as Doi Suthep.
+One day, the five hermits wanted to eat food with sour and salty flavours, which they associated with ordinary human food.
+They therefore left the Himavanta forest and settled in different places.
+Sukkhatanta Ruesi went to Lavo; Anusissa Ruesi settled in Litawanli Nakhon; Phutthachadila Ruesi stayed on Doi Chuhabanphot; and Suphromma Ruesi lived on Doi Khao Ngam in Mueang Nakhon.
+Vasudeva Ruesi descended to Doi Ucchubhanphata, now known as Doi Suthep.